mattrips/scratchPad/Protocol Conformance.md

 With respect to generic types, clause (i) of this rule is not fully implemented.
 A generic type with its generic arguments all specified as concrete types may be referred to as a *concretization* of the generic type.
 A concretization is a type separate and apart from its generic type.
 Swift's existing implementation of protocols does not include the ability for a concretization to develop its own, specialized conformance relationship with a protocol.
 Instead, a concretization uses the protocol conformances of its generic type, without specialization for implementations available via the concretization.
 Thus, although a concretization may satisfy the conditions of a generic where clause that would make an implementation unconditionally accessible, the implementation subject to such where clause nevertheless is unavailable to serve as a protocol witness for the shared conformance.
   * Although specialized implementations available to a concretization are not available to serve as protocol witnesses and cannot be accessed via the interface of a protocol, they remain members of the concretization.
 Accordingly, as members, they may be accessed directly on the concretization following the rules applicable to resolution of overloads.
+  * Notwithstanding the general inability of concretizations to take advantage of specialized implementations, the Standard Library

 ## 1.4 Most Specialized Implementation